watsaig/ufcs-esp32/readme.md

 ## Install

 If you have PlatformIO already, all you need to do is import the project, plug in your ESP32 and hit Upload.
-If not, follow these instructions to set up everything.
+If not, you can obtain it [here](https://platformio.org/platformio-ide).

 ## Customizing the code to your hardware setup